ibzsy/cardboard/README.md

 # cardboard
-A '📦-inspired' Interpreted Language Implemented In Go
+A '📦-inspired' Interpreted Language Implemented In Go-lang!

 # Example Script